cs-ed/impacts-afrewin/README.md

 Describe the learning objectives for the class that relate to social impacts.
 Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/

-The impacts of computers and programs can be wide-ranging, with both intentional and unintentional effects on communitites and economies at large.
+The impacts of computers and programs can be wide-ranging, with both intentional and unintentional effects on communities and economies at large.
 Students need to investigate different computing innovations while also coming to understand how to contribute to a computing culture that is inclusive, collaborative, safe, and ethical.
 This big idea does not stand alone and can be integrated throughout the course as it dovetails nicely with the other big ideas of the course (CollegeBoard, 2020).

-**Enduring Understanding IOC-1:** While computing innovations are typically designed to achieve a specfic purpose, they may have unintended consequences.
+**Enduring Understanding IOC-1:** While computing innovations are typically designed to achieve a specific purpose, they may have unintended consequences.
 * **Topic 5.1:** Beneficial and Harmful Effects
   * **Learning Objective IOC-1.A:** Explain how an effect of a computing innovation can be both beneficial and harmful.
   * **Learning Objective IOC-1.B:** Explain how a computing innovation can have an impact beyond its intended purpose.